mhtvsSFrpHdE/yet-another-gpu-partition-guide/06_OptimizeRemotePerformance.md

 - Video bitrate: `Untouched or whatever you want`
 - Display mode: `Fullscreen`
 - V-Sync: `On`
-- Optimize mouse for remote desktop: `On`, `Off` if you are actually gaming, this sets unlimit mouse moving
+- Optimize mouse for remote desktop: `On`, `Off` if you are actually gaming, this sets unlimit mouse moving, good for FPS game
-- Capture system keyboard shortcuts: `in fullscreen`For Video codec, it very depends on GPU.
+- Capture system keyboard shortcuts: `in fullscreen`

+For Video codec, it very depends on GPU

 Give a shot on Most common [Moonlight shortcuts](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#keyboardmousegamepad-input-options) before connect to prevent you can't exit VIM:
 - Quit: "Ctrl+Alt+Shift+Q"